 When will the redevelopment start?

-The construction schedule is currently being finalised with the contractor.
-This information will be published as soon as possible!
+The detailed construction schedule is being finalised with the contractor and will be published as soon as it is available.

 What input has the community had to date?